Haloform reaction: Scope

 Substrates are broadly limited to methyl ketones and secondary alcohols oxidizable to methyl ketones, such as isopropanol.
 The only primary alcohol and aldehyde to undergo this reaction are ethanol and acetaldehyde, respectively.
-1,3-Diketones such as acetylacetone also give the haloform reaction. β-ketoacids such as acetoacetic acid will also give the test upon heating.
-Acetyl chloride and acetamide don't give this test.
+1,3-Diketones such as acetylacetone also undergo this reaction. β-ketoacids such as acetoacetic acid will also give the test upon heating.
+Acetyl chloride and acetamide do not undergo this reaction.
 The halogen used may be chlorine, bromine, iodine or sodium hypochlorite.
 Fluoroform (CHF3) cannot be prepared by this method as it would require the presence of the highly unstable hypofluorite ion.
 However ketones with the structure RCOCF3 do cleave upon treatment with base to produce fluoroform; this is equivalent to the second and third steps in the process shown above.

 Applications

 Laboratory scale

 This reaction forms the basis of the iodoform test which was commonly used in history as a chemical test to determine the presence of a methyl ketone, or a secondary alcohol oxidizable to a methyl ketone.
 When iodine and sodium hydroxide are used as the reagents a positive reaction gives iodoform, which is a solid at room temperature and tends to precipitate out of solution causing a distinctive cloudiness.

 In organic chemistry, this reaction may be used to convert a terminal methyl ketone into the analogous carboxylic acid.